jrief/django-admin-sortable2/README.rst

 TODO
 ----
-Tabular and stacked inlines have to be implemented.
+ * Tabular and stacked inlines have to be implemented.
+ * Unit tests.
+ * PyPI package.

 Why another plugin?
 -------------------